Man-made Quakes Shake Up Modeling

 Senior Researcher, CIPR

-Issue: According to the United States Geological Survey’s (USGS) latest report, 143 million people across 48 states, or nearly half of all Americans, are now at risk for damage from an earthquake.
+Issue: According to the United States Geological Survey's (USGS) latest report, nearly half of all Americans across 48 states are at risk for damage from an earthquake.
 The most active seismic areas are along the West Coast plate boundaries of California, the Pacific Northwest and Alaska.
 Most people think of large magnitude earthquakes when contemplating earthquake risk.
 However, earthquakes of smaller magnitude along other faults can still cause significant damage.
-The United States Geological Survey (USGS) 2014 National Seismic Hazard Map indicates an increased potential for higher magnitude earthquakes in several areas.
-Additionally, there is rising concern that the Cascadia Subduction Zone, which runs through California, Washington, and Oregon, may experience a mega earthquake in the near future.
-Despite this, insurance covering earthquake losses remains low.
-According to the Western Insurance Information Institute, in the U.S. only 25%–28% of homeowners in earthquake prone areas have earthquake insurance.
+The United States Geological Survey (USGS) Preliminary 2018 National Seismic Hazard Map indicates increased ground shaking across the central and eastern U.S. and certain areas in the western U.S. This includes increased seismicity over the past few years near the New Madrid Seismic Zone (NMSZ).
+Despite this, the Western Insurance Information Institute estimates only 25%-28% of homeowners in earthquake prone areas have earthquake insurance.

 Overview: There are several key reasons that many people fail to obtain earthquake insurance to protect themselves and their property.
 High cost and limited coverage is the primary deterrent to purchasing earthquake insurance.
 Those that purchase earthquake insurance are typically the ones most at risk from earthquakes—a phenomenon called “adverse selection.”
 Moreover, as earthquakes are low-frequency, high peril events, consumers typically take earthquake insurance for granted until they experience a significant earthquake.
 Other reasons that consumers may be hesitant to purchase earthquake coverage include confusion about what is covered in insurance agreements, false hope for federal assistance, and lack of priority.

 Earthquake insurance is important because it decreases the post-earthquake loss burden on individuals, businesses and society in general.
 Insurance serves as an important tool in transferring the risk of earthquake damage and funding recovery efforts.
 Its function as a pre-disaster funding tool limits the economic impact of post-disaster recovery to individuals, businesses and government.
 Insurers pay for earthquake losses from funds pooled via insured premiums that are set in proportion to the risk, thus allowing for financial diversification of risk.
-Insurers protect themselves from the financial instability caused by adverse selection by limiting the amount of risk they will accept from any one region, thus spreading the risk among other insurers, as well.
+Insurers preotect themselves from the financial instability caused by adverse selection by limiting the amount of risk they will accept from any one region.
+As a result, risk is spread among many insurers.

 It is a common misconception that earthquake coverage is provided in a homeowners or business insurance policy.
-For this reason, the NAIC produced the Consumer’s Guide to Purchasing Earthquake Insurance, which explains the interworking of earthquake insurance, including information on how to obtain coverage and file claims.
-As outlined in the guide, earthquake coverage is sold primarily through admitted direct and surplus lines insurers, mostly as an endorsement to a homeowners or businessowners policy and occasionally as a stand-alone policy.
-However, it should be noted that the California Earthquake Authority, a publically managed, mostly privately funded entity, sells earthquake insurance in California through participating insurance companies.
+For this reason, the NAIC produced the Consumer’s Guide to Purchasing Earthquake Insurance.
+The guide explains the interworking of earthquake insurance, including information on how to obtain coverage and file claims.
+Earthquake coverage is sold primarily through admitted direct and surplus lines insurers.
+It’s usually offered as an endorsement to a homeowners or businessowners policy, but can be a stand-alone policy.
+However, it should be noted that the California Earthquake Authority, a publicly-managed, mostly privately-funded entity, sells earthquake insurance in California through participating insurance companies.

 The guide also defines common earthquake coverages and exclusions.
 For example, earthquake insurance typically only covers direct damage to the property resulting from the shaking of an earthquake.
 Indirect damage, such as fire and water damage from burst gas and water pipes is covered under a homeowners policy.
 Damage to vehicles would be covered under an auto policy.
 Earthquake coverage is usually subjected to two separate deductibles, typically 10-15 percent of the cost of rebuilding the home and the home’s contents.